kuzzleio/documentation-vuepress/src/sdk/cpp/1/protocols/websocket/close/index.md

 ---
-layout: sdk.html.hbs
 title: close
 description: Closes the current connection to Kuzzle
 ---

 # close

 Closes the current connection to Kuzzle.

 ## Signature